A young woman driving an F1 racecar

 A tweet: i put every project i build on fastapi even if i think i dont need it. always a moment where you go "oh i wish this had an api endpoint"

-Deploying and Serving with Runhouse
+Deploying and Serving with Kubetorch

-We’re excited to share a new suite of features in Runhouse to provide this zero-to-serving experience, taking you from a Python function or class to an endpoint serving on your own infrastructure.
+We’re excited to share a new suite of features in Kubetorch by Runhouse to provide this zero-to-serving experience, taking you from a Python function or class to an endpoint serving on your own infrastructure.
 All this, plus a high-iteration debuggable dev experience with lightning fast redeployment.
 Existing Runhouse users will recognize the APIs - simply send your Python function to your infrastructure and we’ll give you an endpoint back that you can call or share with others.

-# welcome_app.py import runhouse as rh def welcome(name: str = "home"): return f"Welcome {name}!" if __name__ == "__main__": cpu_box = rh.ondemand_cluster(name="my-cpu", instance_type="CPU:2", provider="aws", open_ports=[443], server_connection_type="tls", autostop_mins=-1).up_if_not() remote_fn = rh.function(welcome).to(cpu_box) print(remote_fn("home")) print(remote_fn.endpoint())
+# welcome_app.py import kubetorch as kt def welcome(name: str = "home"): return f"Welcome {name}!" if __name__ == "__main__": cpu_box = kt.compute(cpus="2", open_ports=[443], server_connection_type="tls") remote_fn = kt.function(welcome).to(cpu_box) print(remote_fn("home")) print(remote_fn.endpoint())

 2. Installing Caddy, creating self-signed certificates to secure traffic with HTTPS (you can provide your own domain as well), and starting Caddy as a reverse proxy

-5. Deploying the function into the runhouse server
+4. Deploying the function into the server

-6. Giving you a client to call and debug the service, as well as an HTTP endpoint
+5. Giving you a client to call and debug the service, as well as an HTTP endpoint

 When we rerun the script, most of the above is aggressively cached and hot-restarted to provide a snappy and high-iteration experience directly on the deployed app.
-This is much of the magic of Runhouse - we’ve worked for the last year to achieve what we feel is the best possible DevX for deploying and iterating Python apps on your own remote infrastructure.
+This is much of the magic - we’ve worked for the last year to achieve what we feel is the best possible DevX for deploying and iterating Python apps on your own remote infrastructure.
 If we made a code change and reran the script, you can see that the new app is redeployed instantly, faster than it would take to restart FastAPI or Flask on localhost!

 $ python welcome_app.py INFO | 2024-04-02 06:04:09.956727 | Server my-cpu is up.
 INFO | 2024-04-02 06:04:09.957834 | Copying package from file:///Users/donny/code/rh_samples to: my-cpu INFO | 2024-04-02 06:04:11.094162 | Calling base_env.install INFO | 2024-04-02 06:04:11.686541 | Time to call base_env.install: 0.59 seconds INFO | 2024-04-02 06:04:11.699101 | Sending module welcome to my-cpu INFO | 2024-04-02 06:04:11.746858 | Calling welcome.call INFO | 2024-04-02 06:04:11.766914 | Time to call welcome.call: 0.02 seconds Welcome home! https://54.173.54.42/welcome $ curl -k https://54.173.54.42/welcome/call -X POST -d '{"name":"home!"}' -H 'Content-Type: application/json' "Welcome home!"%

-Runhouse is not meant to replace FastAPI - it’s built on top of it to provide more extensive automation, faster iteration (e.g. hot-restarts), and more built-in DevOps.
+This is not meant to replace FastAPI - it’s built on top of it to provide more extensive automation, faster iteration (e.g. hot-restarts), and more built-in DevOps.
 It’s a great place to start with any project, and likely all you need for offline jobs, internal tools you’ll share among your team, and quick UAT testing endpoints.
 If you eventually decide you’d like to deploy your app through an existing DevOps flow or into an existing container, you don’t need to rework your entire app, as Runhouse is also fully capable of local serving like a FastAPI or Flask app (and like FastAPI, takes advantage of Python async for high performance):

 Plenty to do